OasisDEX/summer-rewards-redeemer/packages/partners/README.demo.md

 ## Demo Config

-Edit the previously created `pools-demo-config.ts` to add the `weekId` and the `totalWeeklyRewards`.
+Edit the previously created `pools-demo-config.json` to add the `weekId` and the `totalWeeklyRewards`.
 This can be time consuming.
-For a quick demo just create a new `pools-demo-config.ts` containing the data below:
+For a quick demo just create a new `pools-demo-config.json` containing the data below:

 ```
 {